 Direct Mail Piece 1 - Tracking Domain - http://www.VisitYourCompany.com

 As you can see each piece has a unique URL.
-I know some of you will ask about branding, so let me go ahead and get that out of the way.
+Some of you will ask about branding, so let we'll go ahead and get that out of the way.
 Your advertisement should be creating that visual of your brand, and you still use "your company name" as a portion of the URL, but our goal here is more about tracking than branding.

 You do not have to have separate sites for each domain, just separate landing pages.
 You can use subpages to direct the visitor to your "main" site.

 How accurate is this type of tracking?
 It's not 100% but is the easiest way to track your offline advertisements to see what is working.
 For example, someone could just see your brand and type in http://www.yourcompany.com and end up on your main site.
 It would create an error in the tracking the effectiveness of that advertisement.
 Realize there is some room for error.

 How to Track Marketing Efforts Using Call Tracking